 curl -fL --progress-bar -o "$PACKAGE_FILE" "$PACKAGE_URL"

-Install the VeraCrypt package with apt
+Install the VeraCrypt package with APT

 sudo apt install -y "./$PACKAGE_FILE"

-Verify the VeraCrypt installation on Debian
+Verify VeraCrypt on Debian

 veracrypt --version